Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 ### Call "Build Asset Bundle" command

-Now right click on either of the prefabs we want to include in exampleassetbundle (i.e. NOT the RedCube!)
+Now bring up the pop up context menu with a **right click on either of the prefabs** we want to include in the asset bundle (i.e. NOT the RedCube!)
-- Select **Build AssetBundles** (or **Build iOS AssetBundles**) from the pop up menu.
+- Select **Build AssetBundles** (or on a Mac, **Build iOS AssetBundles**) from the pop up menu.
 - Wait a bit - a window should pop up at least briefly as the bundle is built, saying "Building asset bundle ..."
+- Open up the **AssetBundles folder**: you should see two new files with the name of your asset bundle.
+- IF NOT: close the project, open it again.
+  - Are the files there now?
+  - If not, try building the asset bundle again, and it should show up this time.
-- Open up the **AssetBundles folder** and click on the exampleassetbundle (or exampleassetbundlei) [**manifest file**](CreatingAssetBundles.md#asset-bundle-structure): it should now only show *two* prefabs, Blue Sphere and Capsule.
+- Click on your [**manifest file**](CreatingAssetBundles.md#asset-bundle-structure): it should now only show *two* prefabs, Blue Sphere and Capsule.
-  - (If you're sure you did everything correctly but the RedCube is still showing, it (strangely) might need a minute or two to update the file in the Unity Editor, or closing and reopening the Unity project.)

 - **SAVE!!!**

 .